-Expound Italian Culture In Philadelphia
+Expound Italian Culture as an Italian Ambassador in Philadelphia

 “Come and Experience the history and tradition of Philadelphia for a year”

 “Gran Caffe L’Aquila is a landmark Italian experience featuring acclaimed restaurant run by Award winning Culinary & wine Director Riccardo Longo & International gelato Champion Stefano Biasini , also featuring Award winning torrefazione which represented Italy at the g8 summit, pasticieria, authentic Italian bar, and Italian culture and language school.